jedreky/QRAC-tools/README.md

 ------------------------------ End of computation ------------------------------
 ```

-In this case, "YPARAM" stands for a single-parameter bias in the requested digit, which is, by default, named as *y* in many QRAC scenarios.
+In this case, "YPARAM" stands for a single-parameter bias in the requested digit, which is, by default, named as *y* in many RAC scenarios.
 Check the documentation of the `generate_bias` function for alternative biases.

 4. *Trying the testing script*.
 Finally, the user is also allowed to compare the produced results with the ones found in the literature.
 By typing